emberjs/website/source/guides/testing/test-runners.md

 First, get a copy of `qunit` (both the JavaScript and the css) from [here][qunit].

-Next, create an HTML file that includes qunit and it's css that looks like the following example.
+Next, create an HTML file that includes qunit and its css that looks like the following example.

 ```html
 <!DOCTYPE html>